eduardoalvarz/Data-Science-Capstone-for-Winning-Space-Race/README.md

 - A GitHub repository containing all the code, datasets, and documentation for the project.
 - An interactive dashboard that visualizes my analysis and predictions in a user-friendly manner.
 - A presentation summarizing the key findings of my project, tailored for both technical and non-technical audiences.

-Embarking on this journey through data science within the realm of commercial space travel has been incredibly rewarding.
-This capstone project has been my launchpad into the exciting intersection of space exploration and data science, and I'm thrilled to share my work with you.
-Let's explore the final frontier together!